Clausapone/randstad_hackaton/README.md

-Personal solution of the hackaton problem organize by Randstad Italia, we work in a team composed of 5 members
+Personal solution of the hackaton problem organize by Randstad Italia, we work in a team composed of 5 members .
+I have contributed to the principal task (task 1) with other 2 members of the team while the other 2 members works on the additional task